Spain Dress Code

 Work abroad sounds like an adventure to many people.
 However, a job search in Spain requires more than just the obvious Spain CV with Spain cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to go for work in Spain.

 Do not misjudge the impact a Spain dress code can have on the consequence of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

-Spain Dress Code for a job Interviews
+Spain Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.
 When invited, sit forward and do not slouch or lay back in the chair.
 Keep your hands still and avoid fidgeting.
 Do not show anger or emotions or raise your voice.
 Remain disciplined and in control.